 In this day and age it is important to find methods to rid ourselves of toxins.
 There are many ways that our bodies, minds and souls can become contaminated.
 Pollution, harmful chemicals or even negative thoughts can pose as a threat to our systems.
 Now more than ever we are in need of cleansing and rejuvenating practices to support us.
 With a holistic approach to yoga, it is possible to achieve this.

 There are a variety of yogic practices and techniques that promote detoxification on many different levels.
 In fact there are so many simple ways we can support ourselves.
 All we need to do is put in a little time and effort so that we can thrive.
+Check out our upcoming Traditional Hatha Yoga Shuddhi Gathering in January to experience these practices and nourish your being.

 Here are 5 different ways we can use yoga to assist us in cleansing and detoxification: